milvus-io/bootcamp/integration/everos_with_milvus.md

 - A running Milvus Server
 - An [OpenAI API key](https://platform.openai.com/api-keys)

 This tutorial connects to Milvus Server at `http://localhost:19530`.
-EverOS also supports Zilliz Cloud through the same URI and token settings; the selected database must allow EverOS to create seven collections.
+EverOS also supports Zilliz Cloud through the same URI and token settings.
 Its Milvus backend expects a remote endpoint and does not accept a Milvus Lite file path.

 ## Install EverOS